tinitiateprime/python/python-core-language/python-functions/python_functions.md

 # in this case ONE fixed and FOUR variable length
 print(one_fixed_and_arbitrary_length_argument
 (1, 'a1', 'a2', 'a3', 'a4', 'a5', 'a6'))

-# Output: Value of the first argument:  1
+# OUTPUT: Value of the first argument:  1
 #         Arbitrary Argument number:  1  value:  2
 #         Arbitrary Argument number:  2  value:  3
 #         Arbitrary Argument number:  3  value:  5